Davenchy/linux-bot/README.md

 ### Define Ability

-An ability is a function that takes arguments and returns a string.
+> An ability is a function that takes arguments and returns a string.

+- Decorate The Ability Function
+  - Use the `@assistant.ability` decorator to define an ability.
-- Ability function is decorated using `@assistant.ability` decorator. where the **assistant** is the instance of the `Assistant` class you want to register this ability to.
+  - The `assistant` here is the instance of the `Assistant` class you want to add the ability to.
+- Add Argument Descriptions
-- The ability function is required to add a description in the ability decorator for each argument.
+  - Add a description in the ability decorator for each argument.
+- Provide Type Annotations
-- The ability function is required to add type annotations for each argument, so the system can determine the correct type to pass.
+  - Type annotations are required for each argument as it helps the system to understand the type of the argument.
+- Write a DocString
-- The ability function is required to add a DocString for the ability function that describes the need of the function.
+  - Add a DocString for the ability function to describe why the assistant should use this ability.
+- Return a String
-- The ability function is required to return a string which contains the described output of the function.
+  - Make sure your ability function returns a string, which contains the described output.

 Here's an example for the `get_files_list` ability: